helm/charts-repo-actions-demo/README.md

 * `charts/example`: Generated from Helm 2 `helm create charts/example`
 * `charts/alpine`: Copied from Helm [testcharts/alpine](https://github.com/helm/helm/tree/master/cmd/helm/testdata/testcharts/alpine)

-## How to Emulate
+## How-To

-You may emulate this project to host your own chart repository.
+You can automatically test and host your own chart repository with GitHub Pages and Actions by following these steps.

 ### Prerequisites